 As a European capital city, Zagreb doesn’t have the adrenalin of London or Lisbon.
 It’s buzzy but not busy.

-After a couple of hours sitting, I need to get up.
-I had planned to walk the Green Horseshoe, which is a mile-long route that takes in the Botanical Gardens, the National Theatre, the cathedral, the Green Market and Stone Bridge.
+After a couple of hours of sitting, I need to get up.
+I had planned to walk the Green Horseshoe, which is a mile-long route that takes in the Botanical Gardens, the National Theatre, the cathedral, the Green Market, and Stone Bridge.
 But I’ll go tomorrow.

 Now I’ve shifted down a gear; I want to linger.

-I wander, peek into cafe windows and strut across the tram filled street over to the Ban Josip Jelačić Main Square.
-The two big coffee houses Mala Vavana, and Johann Franck are both full.
+I wander about, peek into cafe windows, and strut across the tram-filled street over to the Ban Josip Jelačić Main Square.
+The two big coffee houses Mala Vavana and Johann Franck, are both full.

 By my third coffee, I realize I have barely made it out of the Špica area.